 But the benefits of exercise don’t end there.
 Physical activity makes your brain more sensitive to feelings of satiety, so you’re less likely to overeat.
 It also revs up your metabolism so you continue to burn calories at a faster rate for hours after you stop exercising.

-Here are some easy ways to sneak in exercise, even during the busy holiday season:
+Here are some easy ways to sneak in the benefits of exercise, even during the busy holiday season:

 - If you have holiday guests in town, put on a pair of walking shoes and take a brisk 20-30 minute walk before everyone wakes up.